AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 To get this effort started, accounts requiring this migration will receive an email communication from Adobe providing a timeline and access to documentation.
 This will be your notification that your account is scheduled to be migrated.

 A migration can be initiated by [opening a new Customer Care support ticket](https://experienceleague.adobe.com/?support-solution=Campaign#support).
-Use the subject line “Migrate to AWS”.
+Use the subject line "Migrate to AWS".

 ### Is this migration mandatory?